Keepnet Labs Logo

 Examples of Phishing Scams

-Understanding how phishing scams work in practice can give you valuable insights into recognizing them.
+Learning phishing examples and how they work in practice can give you valuable insights into recognizing them.

-1. Bank phishing emails: These appear to come from your bank and often ask you to verify your account details or warn you about a security threat.
+1. Bank phishing emails appear to come from your bank and often ask you to verify your account details or warn you about a security threat.

 2. Tax phishing emails: These may claim to be from the IRS or a tax software company and typically appear during tax season.
 They usually request personal and financial information.

-3. Delivery phishing emails: These mimic communication from delivery services like UPS, FedEx, or DHL, claiming there is an issue with a delivery and prompting you to click a link or download an attachment.
+3. Delivery phishing emails: These mimic communication from delivery services like UPS, FedEx, or DHL, claiming an issue with delivery and prompting you to click a link or download an attachment.

 Real-Life Phishing Incidents